 When Darrell Duke penned the yarn, An Irish Tale of Leaving, he was inspired for very personal reasons

-The attached is an excerpt from ‘An Irish Tale of Leaving’ penned by Darrell Duke
+An excerpt from ‘An Irish Tale of Leaving’ penned by Darrell Duke:

 My Grandfather, James Houlihan, was from the community of Argentia, once known as Little Placentia, located on the western side of Newfoundland’s Placentia Bay.
 His father and his father were also from there.
 My Great, Great, Great, Grandfather was born in Ireland, but spent most of his life at Argentia, having moved there as a child.